Eschatologue/CM_wiki/docs/character-creation/origin/affiliation.md

 As a part of your character creation, you will start with **5 Affiliation Point(s)** that you can distribute between one of each Affiliation.
 The higher your points are in each affiliation, the more benefit you gain from them.

-**Not Reputation**  Affiliations are how much your character is known, rather than, how much are they liked.
+**Not Reputation**{ .inl } Affiliations are how much your character is known, rather than, how much are they liked.
 Your character can theoritically has very high points in certain affiliation but those from that circle despise your characcter existence.

 ## Using Affiliation